I love seeing painted furniture – before and after photos to see the transformation of an old piece of furniture. It’s not hard to do.

 The fun part is you can add just a few to the front and be done.
 You can add more transfers to the sides.
 It is all about your preference.

 7. adding the pearlescent glaze For some shimmer

 I have been wanting to try the Pearlescent Glaze on a project for some time.
 Silk All-In-Mineral Paint has a built in top coat.
 With a top coat it makes the glaze easier to wipe off with a cloth.

 It is best to seal your Chalk Mineral Paint with a top coat first.
 This will help you to remove the extra glaze easily.

 I brushed the glaze on in small section.
 Next with a clean microfiber cloth remove the extra glaze.
-The glaze is white going on when wet but as a result it will dry clear.
+The glaze will be white.
+As it dries the glaze becomes clear.

 Let the piece dry completely.